Public Forum terms and conditions

 The names of speakers and people lodging written submissions will be published in the agenda and minutes on Council’s website.
 No other personal or contact details will be published.

-When addressing the council, speakers at public forums must comply with the Code of Meeting Practice and all other relevant council codes, policies and procedures.
-Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the council’s Code of Conduct or making other potentially defamatory statements.
+Speakers must comply with the Code of Meeting Practice and all other relevant Council codes, policies and procedures.
+Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the Code of Conduct or making other potentially defamatory statements.

-Where a speaker engages in misconduct, the General Manager or their delegate may refuse further applications from that person to speak at public forums for such a period as the General Manager or their delegate considers appropriate.
+Where a speaker engages in misconduct, the General Manager or their delegate may refuse further applications from that person to speak at public forums for any length of time they consider appropriate.